Listening for Falling and Rising Intonation (AmE)

 According to his /words, he was at \home.

-(Different types of sentences are described in Basic Word Order in the section Grammar.
-Intonation in different types of sentences is described in Falling Intonation and Rising Intonation in the section Phonetics.)
+(See Basic Word Order in the section Grammar and Falling Intonation and Rising Intonation in the section Phonetics.)